-Asbestos-containing products were used extensively on a daily basis by sailors operating on cruisers.
-These asbestos-containing products often became broken down, agitated or degraded — resulting in asbestos fibers becoming airborne where they could be ingested or inhaled.
+Asbestos-containing products were used on a daily basis by sailors operating on cruisers.
+These asbestos materials often became broken down, agitated, or degraded — resulting in asbestos fibers becoming airborne where they could be ingested or inhaled.

 Asbestos and Cruisers Explained

 One of the largest ships in the Navy arsenal is the U.S. Navy cruiser.
 This ship is a large combat warship that has many different capabilities for multiple target responses.